SayanGhosh1489/Spotify/README.md

-Here we analize the spitify dataset and draw insight.
+Here we analyze the spitify dataset and draw insight.